farhan5248/specificationbyprompt/Communicating the strategy to QA/Culture of Easy Ownership.md

+---
-# Culture of Easy Ownership
+title: Culture of Easy Ownership
+---

 This was our direction or challenge